ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="delete"></a>DELETE

-Deletes a film location
+Deletes a film location.

-Deletes a film location
+Restricted to superuser privileges or above.
+Deletes a film location by its internal ID.